 Bubby has twice been crowned U25 National Champion – first at Biction in 2021, then at Bramham in 2023.

-She made her CCI5* debut in 2021 at Pau and has achieved a number of top-XX results, including...
+She made her CCI5* debut in 2021 at Pau with Cola and Cannavaro, and has achieved a number of top-10 results at the level, including fifth at Maryland with Cola in 2024.

-In 2023, Bubby suffered a serious riding accident while schooling a young horse at home that resulted in her fracturing her spine.
+In 2023, Bubby won the U25 National Championship at Bramham with Magic Roundabout.
+Just weeks later, she suffered a serious riding accident while schooling a young horse at home that resulted in her fracturing her spine.
 After a period of intensive rehabilitation, she returned to riding the following spring and achieved a 10th place finish at Badminton Horse Trials.

 Earlier this year, Bubby piloted Its Cooley Time to a win in the CCI4*-L at Bramham Horse Trials, on what was the horse's first attempt at the level.